jaimebarrancos/crowdapp/readme.md

-The crowdfunding website built on flow - Bring projects to life.
+The crowdfunding for you built on flow - Bring projects to life.